 In this section, we solve the Euclidean EOM \eqref{eq: EOM Eulicdean} numerically at finite temperature.
 Without an equivalence between the imaginary time direction and radial direction, it's impossible to reduce the EOM to an effective 1D equation, and the system must be solved directly on a 2D grid with boundary conditions \eqref{eq: BCs}.
-As the equation is given by a nonlinear elliptic partial differential equation, it can be solved by Newton iteration with a proper initial guess for the solution.
+Since the equation is a nonlinear elliptic partial differential equation, it can be solved using Newton's method with a suitable initial guess for the solution.

 The numerical implementation is stated as follows.
 First of all, the characteristic length scale of the system $1/k_*$ is to be unity.
 For generality, the potential parameters are set to be $\Delta V = 1$ and $\lambda = 1$, corresponding to a thick bubble wall configuration.
-Then, a 2D meshgrid is generated covering a rectangular region $0\leq \tau\leq \beta/2$ and $0\leq r \leq 10$, associated with reflective boundary conditions along all the edges.
+Then, a 2D meshgrid is generated over the rectangular region $0\leq \tau\leq \beta/2$ and $0\leq r \leq 10$, with reflective boundary conditions along all edges.
 Although such a boundary condition is not exactly equivalent to \eqref{eq: BCs} at the outer boundary of $r$, it is satisfied to high accuracy and greatly simplifies our numerical implementation.
 For some special cases where the $O(3)$ or $O(4)$ symmetry is restored, we compare our results against those from publicly available code \texttt{AnyBubble}~\cite{Masoumi:2017trx} to validate our calculations.
 We start from solving the $O(4)$ solution for the flat case, which serves as the initial guess for the solution $\phi_{\beta_M}$ with a generic $\zeta$, where $\beta_M$ is chosen to be sufficiently large so that the solution effectively corresponds to the zero-temperature limit.
-Then we make an inverse temperature ladder $\beta_M, \beta_M-\Delta\beta,\cdots, \beta_m$ to label the solutions at different temperatures, reaching a relatively small $\beta_m$.
+Then we construct an inverse-temperature ladder $\beta_M, \beta_M-\Delta\beta,\cdots, \beta_m$ to label the solutions at different temperatures, reaching a relatively small $\beta_m$.
 For a given period $\beta_i$, the solution $\phi_{\beta_i}$ is obtained by performing a Newton iteration on the 2D grid, which again is set to be the initial guess for the solution with period $\beta_i - \Delta \beta$.

 We consider the following cases: $\zeta=0$, $\mu \exp(-r^2)$ and $\mu~\mathrm{sinc}(\pi r)$, with both positive and negative perturbation $\mu=\pm 1/2$.
 The numerical solutions are shown in Fig.~\ref{fig: 2D solution}.
 For a more intuitive visualization, we extend $r$ to the negative half-axis, such that the entire $r$-axis corresponds to an arbitrary spatial direction passing through the coordinate origin.
 As we can see, the top-left corner shows the solution with $O(4)$ symmetry for the flat case, where the solution shows exactly the same dependence on $\tau$ and $r$.
 In the last column, we show the $O(3)$ solution at the high-temperature limit, where the scalar field becomes entirely time-independent.
 There are two main findings concluded from the numerical results: